ifBars/youtube-video-context/README.md

   codex_context.md
 ```

-Agents should read `codex_context.md` first, then inspect raw captions, frame indexes, or metadata only when timestamp evidence matters.
+Read `codex_context.md` first.
+Open captions, frame indexes, or metadata only when you need to verify a timestamped claim.

 ## Validate

-Run the included unit tests:
+Run the tests:

 ```bash
 bun run test
 ```

-Create a distribution zip:
+Build the distribution zip:

 ```bash
 bun run package